 - Work on other debts.
 If you have high-interest debts, opting for a low monthly payment so you can prioritize these can help your finances.

-Not sure you want to take on a longer term?
+Not sure you want to take on a longer term, but still need an affordable car?
 Consider one of these alternatives instead:

 - Choose a less expensive car.
 You could lower your monthly payments with a less expensive car without borrowing for over 72 months.